 What’s next for management consultancy?

 A key factor in the growth of management consultancies’ success has been its ability to not only initiate business development in other industries, but also adapt to change itself.
-But although management consultancy thus far has bright and profitable business prospects, keeping up with this rapidly changing industry is only going to become harder.
+Management consultancy has bright and profitable business prospects.
+However, keeping up with this rapidly changing industry is only going to become harder.
 With the digital revolution changing the business landscape for their clients, so too have the priorities clients require from their consultants.
 Businesses in the industry have therefore had to creatively respond, or risk getting left behind.

 Famously, management consultancy agencies have been extremely competitive: fighting for access to big business to improve their reputation.
-However, organisations are increasingly collaborating on projects with businesses — bringing together expertise from different sources, and capitalising on other management consultancy agencies’ specialities.
-With all parties reaping the benefits, it seems that there is a premium on networking, again reflecting the fluidity of current market changes.
+However, organisations are increasingly collaborating on projects with businesses — bringing together expertise from different sources.
+This capitalises on other management consultancy agencies’ specialities.
+With all parties reaping the benefits, it seems that there is a premium on networking.
+This again reflects the fluidity of current market changes.

-Finally, despite large firms having huge amounts of general management experience, clients now want specialism.
-A one-size-fits-all consultancy agency which can offer tried and tested strategies is no longer the way forward.
+Despite large firms having huge amounts of general management experience, clients now want specialism.
+One-size-fits-all consultancy agencies that can offer tried and tested strategies are no longer the way forward.
 Increasingly specialised and smaller niche agencies are in demand.
-Clients want consultants that know their business inside out, and have a clear idea of the direction in which it is developing.
+Clients want consultants that know their business inside out.
+They need to have a clear idea of the direction in which it is developing.
 In response to this, larger agencies are looking to outsource.
 Firms of the future will not only put a paramount on business specialism, but will also focus on creating an extended network of partnerships to call upon when needed.

 How do you get into management consultancy?

 There is no doubt that management consultancy will continue to grow.
-In a business climate that is constantly evolving, management consultants are becoming a guiding light, and driving force behind the digital revolution.
-But where in the UK are the most businesses being created, and where may be best for you to start a business up?
+In a business climate that is constantly evolving, management consultants are driving force behind the digital revolution.
+But where in the UK are the most businesses being created?
+And where may be best for you to start a business up?

 Unsurprisingly, London is the central hub of management consultancy at the moment.
-With 100 new management consultancy businesses being set up in the capital, it seems London is the place where demand is highest.
-Also having the highest rate of new business formations (7,731), newcomers will be seeking advice on how to stay afloat in the most competitive business area in the UK.
-If the big city is not for you, the surrounding areas of Middlesex and Essex have also seen a substantial amount of new management consultant business, catering for smaller and medium size businesses.
+100 new management consultancy businesses are being set up in the capital.
+It also has the highest rate of new business formations (7,731).
+Newcomers will be seeking advice on how to stay afloat in the most competitive business area in the UK.
+If the big city is not for you, the surrounding areas of Middlesex and Essex have also seen a substantial amount of new management consultant business.
+They cater to smaller and medium-size businesses.

 If you want to start a management consultancy firm, you need to be able to respond to demand.
-Whether that be in terms of where demand is coming from, or the different type of service clients want, flexibility is not only preferable, but is now essential.
-Management consultancies have to be jacks of all trades, but also have the potential to provide specialised advice, or expert contacts to outsource to.
-Despite the industry being highly competitive, there is plenty of potential for growth and upward mobility, against the ever-improving economy.
-Management consultancy businesses are the most highly formed in the UK for a reason: they are the businesses on which the success of other industries depends.
+Whether that be in terms of where demand is coming from, or the different type of service clients want.
+Flexibility is not only preferable, it is now essential.
+Management consultancies have to be jacks of all trades.
+They also have the potential to provide specialised advice, or expert contacts to outsource to.
+Despite the industry being highly competitive, there is plenty of potential for growth and upward mobility against the ever-improving economy.
+Management consultancy businesses are the most highly formed in the UK for a reason.
+They are the businesses on which the success of other industries depends.